PoisotLab/ms_metaweb_transfer/manuscript.md

 In our use-case we show that phylogenetic transfer learning is indeed an effective approach to predict the Canadian mammalian metaweb.
-This showcases that although the components (species) that make up the Canadian and European communities may not be shared, if the 'measure' selected in the transfer step is biologically plausible we are still able 'learn' effectively and able to predict biologically relevant interactions.
-It should be re-iterated that the framework presented in @fig:concept is amenable to changes; notably, the measure of similarity may not be phylogeny, and can be replaced by information on foraging [@Beckerman2006ForBio], cell-level mechanisms [@Boeckaerts2021PreBac], or combination of traits and phylogenetic structure [@Stock2021PaiLea].
+This showcases that although the components (species) that make up the Canadian and European communities may not be shared, if the medium selected in the transfer step is biologically plausible we are still able effectively learn from the known network and are able to make biologically relevant predictions of interactions.
+It should be re-iterated that the framework presented in @fig:concept is amenable to changes; notably, the measure of similarity may not be phylogeny, and can be replaced by information on foraging [@Beckerman2006ForBio], cell-level mechanisms [@Boeckaerts2021PreBac], or a combination of traits and phylogenetic structure [@Stock2021PaiLea].

 # Data used for the case study